combateafraude/Xamarin/README.md

 <hr>

 Welcome to the Combate a Fraude's Xamarin repository!
 We already have Xamarin customers, but we don't have any documentation yet :cry:.
 Wanna help us?
-Please, mail to out [Head of Mobile](mailto:frederico.gassen@combateafraude.com) :green_heart:
+Please, mail to our [Head of Mobile](mailto:frederico.gassen@combateafraude.com) :green_heart: